guettafa/dx9_overlay_awcc/README.md

 # Render on overlay that use d3d9.dll

-This program is a Proof of Concept (POC) that demonstrates how to render an overlay using DirectX 9 (dx9), similar to the Alienware Command Center Overlay (AWCC Overlay).
+This program is a Proof of Concept (POC) that demonstrates how to render on overlay using DirectX 9 (dx9), similar to the Alienware Command Center Overlay (AWCC Overlay).
 It is intended for educational purposes only.

 PS - The AWCCOverlay use HwndWrapper Class and dynamically generate the Class Name.